 “The Gentle Journey to Emotional Health in a world of indifference, impulsivity and distraction.
 It succinctly presents the problem and the solution and anyone who feels enslaved to work, people, technology or their emotions will benefit.”

 There is a strange relationship between modern day slavery and freedom.
 On the one hand people want the freedom to do as they please, without restrictions, rules, deadlines, people, society or religion telling them what to do.
 Yet a society without rules, laws, deadlines and leadership leads to chaos.
 Freedom to do as we please without considering others, makes everyone and everything else less of a priority.

-Modern day slavery is being compelled to act, somewhat unconsciously, which does not end up serving our own good.
+Modern day bondage to technology, people, emotions and work is being compelled to act, somewhat unconsciously, which does not end up serving our own good.
 It’s as if there were a “master” demanding and compelling us to do something which ultimately is not in our own best interest.
 Every day, millions of people all over the world, subject themselves to the slavery of work, technology, people and emotions; rushing past their lives in a robotic frenzy, a quest for instant gratification, despite the future consequences of their spouses and partners saying, HEY!
 WHAT ABOUT ME?

 Conversely, we can enjoy freedom even with restrictions and rules, when the restrictions and rules are specifically designed to bring us closer to our own authentic self through spirituality, trust, mindfulness and play.
 The Journey to Freedom combines these pieces into one system, exploring the elements that enslave us today and the gentle path toward true freedom and emotional integrity.